singerla/pptx-automizer/README.md

   // truncate root presentation and start with zero slides
   removeExistingSlides: true,

-  // use a callback function to track pptx generation process
+  // use a callback function to track pptx generation process.
-  statusTracker: myStatusTracker,
+  // statusTracker: myStatusTracker,
 })

 // Now we can start and load a pptx template.
-// Each addSlide will append to any existing slide in RootTemplate.pptx. let pres = automizer.loadRoot(`RootTemplate.pptx`)
+// With removeExistingSlides set to 'false', each addSlide will append to
+// any existing slide in RootTemplate.pptx.
+Otherwise, we are going to start
+// with a truncated root template. let pres = automizer.loadRoot(`RootTemplate.pptx`)
   // We want to make some more files available and give them a handy label.
   .load(`SlideWithShapes.pptx`, 'shapes')